BTE-92/What-On-Earth-Server/README.md

-Levels you save or publish in-game are stored on your PC, in a "whatonearth\_saves" folder created next to the script.
-As long as you keep that folder and reuse the same script, your saved levels will still be there next time.
-Just don't delete it.
+Everything you save in-game (levels, highscores, likes, comments, screenshots) is stored on your PC in a single database file, "whatonearth.db", created next to the script.
+You may also see "whatonearth.db-wal" and "whatonearth.db-shm" appear alongside it — these are normal SQLite working files, not extra data, and can be ignored.
+As long as you keep all of these next to the script and reuse it, everything you saved will still be there next time.
+Just don't delete them.

+## HAVE FUN !

 Have fun !